 When to Visit?

-I do want to return to set up camp here one day.
-Though, we probably need to update our setup first.
-I’m not opposed to a long walk with a shovel, but it isn’t possible at Perlubie.
-On our visit, the weed built up on the beach seemed to be worse at the northern end of the beach.
+On our first visit, the weed built up on the beach seemed to be worse at the northern end of the beach.
 That might be weather dependent, but I think the sites further south would perhaps have more chance of not being weedy.
+On the second visit the entire beach was weed free.

 Perlubie Park

 Following the restriction on number of campers allowed on the beach, a nearby campsite named Perlubie Park opened up.
 It’s pretty much an open paddock with a camp kitchen, and it seemed pretty busy when we went past.
 Whilst it’s only a few hundred metres from the beach, since its not on the beach, I don’t really see the appeal.
 If I’m going to get blasted by wind and sand (or dust at the campsite) I at least want a nice view to go with it!
-Still – it provides options and for $20 a night, its cheaper than the caravan park.
+Still – it provides options and for $20 or $30 a night (depend on your site type), its cheaper than a typical caravan park.